 Below are several tips on how we can keep condensation at bay:

 - Ensure that any washing machines or tumble dryers are correctly vented.

 - Dry clothes outdoors to prevent excess moisture escaping into your property (if this is not possible, open doors or windows).

-- Ensure that your kitchen or bathroom doors are closed to avoid excess moisture from escaping into other rooms.
+- Ensure that kitchen or bathroom doors are closed to avoid excess moisture.

-- Cover your pans when cooking to avoid the steam from escaping.
+- When cooking, cover pans to avoid steam escaping.

 - Use an extractor fan, if you have one, when cooking or showering.
-Alternatively, open a window for at least 15-20 minutes.
+Or if possible, open a window for at least 15-20 minutes.

 - Wipe down and dry surfaces after you finish using them.